5 Top Critical Thinking Skills (And How To Improve Them)

-Critical thinking skills allow you to understand and address a situation based on all available facts and information.
-When using critical thinking skills, you will sort and organize facts, data and other information to define a problem and develop effective solutions.
+Critical thinking skills allow you to understand and address situations based on all available facts and information.
+Typically, using critical thinking at work involves processing and organizing facts, data and other information to define a problem and develop effective solutions.

-In this article, we’ll discuss what critical thinking is, why it’s important and how you can improve your skills in this area.
+In this article, we explain what critical thinking is, why it’s important and how you can improve your skills in this area.

 What is critical thinking?

 Critical thinking is the act of analyzing facts to understand a problem or topic thoroughly.
 The critical thinking process typically includes steps such as collecting information and data, asking thoughtful questions and analyzing possible solutions.
 For example, if you’re working in human resources and need to resolve a conflict between two employees, you will use critical thinking to understand the nature of the conflict and what action should be taken to resolve the situation.

 Here are five common and impactful critical thinking skills you might consider highlighting on your resume or in an interview:

 Observational skills are the starting point for critical thinking.
 People who are observant can quickly sense and identify a new problem.
 Those skilled in observation are also capable of understanding why something might be a problem.
 They may even be able to predict when a problem might occur before it happens based on their experiences.